New Hampshire HiSET® Requirements

 - If I am not at least 18 years old, can I schedule an appointment to take the HiSET exam?

-To be eligible to take the HiSET exam, you must be at least 18 years old and no longer enrolled in high school.
+No. To be eligible to take the HiSET exam, you must be at least 18 years old.

 - What can I do through my online account?